lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 When presented with many gene sequences that are similar (analogs), we should only work with sequences that share a common ancestor (homologs).
 We may use gene trees to see if these homologs are a result of a gene duplication (paralogs) or a speciation (orthologs).
 Orthology is a key concept for reading phylogenetic trees and in detail explained in @VanHooff2019.
-If two sequences were separated because of speciation, and we assume they are the only copies both species their genomes, then we may conclude that selection presure has occured on this particular gene.
+If two sequences were separated because of speciation, we then assume they are the only copies both species their genomes.
+Consequently, we conclude that selection pressure has occurred on this particular gene in both seperate genomes.
 Hence, when reading a phylogenetic gene tree, we often assume that orthologous genes are functionally similar.
-Orthology inference is an invaluable tool in transfering biological meaning from one biological sequence with a validated function, to another, with no such validation.
+Orthology inference is an invaluable tool in transferring biological meaning from one biological sequence with a validated function, to another, with no such validation.
-It is inherently different from "mere" homology or even anology.
+It is inherently different from "mere" homology or even analogy.

 The _Azolla_ lab has particular interest in such a tool.
 We are not only involved in the genomics of a novel crop but more specifically of the very first genome of a fern ever sequenced.
 Until recently, no gene its function in Azolla was ever verified and we have no close relative to compare _Azolla_ sequences with.
 Hence, homology and comparative genomics are invaluable in assigning meaning to the genome sequences we acquired in @Li2018 and @Gungor_cornicinine.
 While often, gene function is attributed on mere homology, there are cases where several homologs are present in a genome.
-We used gene trees to attribute these homologs to any one orthologous group via gene trees.
+We used gene trees to attribute these homologs to any one orthologous group.
 One examples was included in this thesis before in chapter \ref{it_takes_two} in +@fig:fig6_8.
 A second example can be found in the supplemental material of the same publication and in figure +@fig:fig7_MIKC^C^_phylogeny.

 There are several ways to infer trees from sequences, here I categorise them in three groups.
-These methods and other key concepts in modern day phylogenetics are excelently reviewed in @Kapli2020.
+These methods and other key concepts in modern day phylogenetics are excellently reviewed in @Kapli2020.
 Almost all methods involve aligning sequences ---often amino acid sequences--- to each other.
 All methods then use synapomorphies ---shared differences--- to group sequences together.
 The first group of methods is the simplest: Neighbour Joining (NJ).